Course in general

 I need more labels.
 How do I get one?
 You may run a sheet of blank labels through a copier, or print off some from our print-a-label page.

 Can I make labels and summary sheets on my computer?
-Yes, if you make sure they have the same layout and the same blanks as the ones we supply.
-They are much harder to grade if they are in a different format.
+Yes, if you make sure they have the same layout and the same blanks as the ones we supply--they are much harder to grade if they are in a different format..
+Our print-a-label page has both a PDF file and an excel spreadsheet.

-What can I fix from my first 5 and middle 10?
+What can I fix from my first 5?
 Misidentifications, poor locations, habitat statements, color, wrong dates, wrong measurements.
 Loose soil can be removed.
 Damp plants can be dried.
 Ratty newspapers can be replaced.
 Plants that are too tall can be carefully re-folded.
 If you correct a label, turn in both the old and new label in the final collection.
 Small corrections may be made to the original label in a different color of ink (but not red.)

-What can I not fix from my first 5 and middle 10?
+What can I not fix from my first 5?
 Good specimens cannot be put in for bad ones.
-You may not replace sterile, cultivated, or non-angiosperm plants, or anything beyond 2 from the "only 2" list.
+You may not replace sterile, cultivated, or non-angiosperm plants, or anything from the "do-not-have" or "restricted" lists.
 Check those things carefully the first time.
-Any plant that is in your first 5 or middle 10 has to be in your final collection.
+Any plant that is in your first 5 has to be in your final collection.

 What if I turn in more than 20 plants?
 We really only have time to grade 20 plants per student.
 We will grade the first 20 on your list that include the plants you have turned in previously.
 If one of your old plants is missing, we will put back the points it got and take away one of your new plants.